Klaus Thymann: Rwenzori Mountains

 In 2012, Thymann with his journalist colleague Ian Daly, and a team of nine local Ugandans spent 18 days detailing Rwenzori Mountains' glaciers from both sides of the range that lies on the equator.
-He has uncovered glaciers by trekking a new route into Congo and an applying historic maps onto a GPS device and Thymann's team traversed Congolese side of the range, where practically no one has been for decades because of insurgency and war.
+He has uncovered glaciers by trekking a new route into Congo and an applying historic maps onto a GPS device and Thymann's team traversed Congolese side of the range, where few have been for decades because of insurgency and war.
 Thymann documented that glaciers have retreated massively on the east side of the mountains and the meltdown is super-intense with less than one kilometer square of ice remaining.
 Some geographers estimate that there will be no ice left within a decade.
-In 2025, an exhibition led by Thymann resulted in the first ever 3D model of the glacier on Mount Stanley, documenting a 29,5% decline of its surface area between 2020 and 2025.
+In 2025, an expedition led by Thymann resulted in the first ever 3D model of the glacier on Mount Stanley, documenting a 29.5% decline of its surface area between 2020 and 2025.